uShip/USAsyncBlockOperation/README.md

 ```

 By using `USAsyncBlockOperation`, the operations aren't considered to be "finished" until we set `asynchronousPortionIsFinished` to `true`, which happens after the network request returns.
 Thus, the serial queue behaves as we expect (you see one result per second printed out in the console).

+A more useful example would be rate-limiting our network requests, such that we only allow 3 requests in-flight at any one time.
+When using `USAsyncBlockOperation`, this is as simple a setting `maxConcurrentOperationCount = 3`.

 ## See Also: